The 5 Greatest Hill Sprint Workouts For Explosive Speed

 8. Stretch your quads, glutes, calves, hamstrings, and hip flexors.

-As your fitness improves, increase the sprint time to a maximum of 10 seconds.
+As your fitness improves, increase the sprint time to 10 seconds.

 A person running uphill on a sidewalk.